Uncommon Web Design

 From desktop screens down to the mobile screens.

-This means the web designer would start with the desktop version of a web page.
+This approach guided the web designer to start with the desktop version of a web page.
 Once happy, he or she would then make the design “responsive” (and sometimes removing elements that will not fit on the smaller display.)

 Done well, you can describe it as a “graceful degradation” approach.